blueburncz/BBMOD/docs_src/AdvancedTopics/Rendering/UsingARenderer.md

 ## Renderer
-As stated above, when you switch to using method `render`, you need to create a [renderer](./BBMOD_Renderer.html) (defined in Rendering/Renderer submodule), which then picks up the created render commands and executes them.
+As stated above, when you switch to using method `render`, you need to create a [renderer](./BBMOD_Renderer.html), which then picks up the created render commands and executes them.
 We recommend you to create a renderer in a special controller object like `OMain`, `ORenderer` or `OGameController`, based on your likings.

 ```gml
 /// @desc Create event